FatemehGholamzadeh/Search-Algorithms-for-AI-Course/README.md

 * Unicorm Cost Search
 * A Star

-all of them are implemented in both graph and Tree Search mood
+all of them are implemented in both graph and Tree Search mode